 An ongoing film series featuring some of Maine’s most distinguished artists

 The MAINE MASTERS PROJECT is an award-winning video series sponsored by the Union of Maine Visual Artists, a not-for-profit educational organization established in 1975.
 The Maine Masters Project was launched in 1999 and has produced a series of compelling profiles of some of Maine’s and America’s most distinguished and often less recognized artists who articulate the importance of art-making.
-There are currently eighteen completed films with the 19th, OUR CHILDREN’S FUTURE: A Portrait of Artist/ Activist Robert Shetterly, on the front burner.
+There are currently eighteen completed films with the 19th, ROBERT SHETTERLY: An American Who Tells the Truth, on the front burner.
 Several others are in various stages of production.

 The purpose of the series is to support a vital contemporary artistic community and to inspire all people to create art and to recognize the value of art.
 Through our outreach program, screening series, broadcasts, festivals, and presentations in community libraries, museums, colleges, and art centers – we are successfully reaching adults.
 Through our curriculum guide series, now available on painter Stephen Pace, we are beginning to reach a younger audience of high school and college students.
 We are now in collaboration with Harvard’s Graduate School of Education to create a Resource Guide companion to a shortened, 15-minute version of our film I Know a Man … Ashley Bryan. that will reach younger students in schools.
 Our Vimeo portal is now offering several of these films closed captioned and streaming on demand at this link: http://www.vimeo.com/kanelewis/vod_pages